-5.1 Duty to inspect.
+- 5.1 Duty to inspect.
 The code official shall inspect or have inspected all boilers and pressure vessels and listed potable water heaters.
-After satisfactory completion of inspections and upon receipt of fees as set forth in the Fee Subtitle, Seattle Municipal Code, Title 22, Subtitle IX, Permit Fees, the code official shall issue a Certificate of Inspection.
-Inspectors conducting in-service inspections must have current commissions issued by the National Board of Boiler and Pressure Vessel Inspectors.
-Inspectors can be either City inspectors or insurance company inspectors.

-5.2 In-service inspection.
-In-service inspections are conducted in accordance with the current edition of the National Board Inspection Code (NBIC), Part 2.
-If differences occur between provisions of this code and referenced codes or standards, the provisions of this code apply.
-The code official shall keep a complete record of the type, dimensions, maximum allowable working pressure, age, condition, location, and date of the last recorded internal and external inspections of all boilers and pressure vessels regulated by this code.

-Exemptions from in-service inspection.
-The following boilers, pressure vessels, and other equipment shall not be required to comply with in-service inspection requirements:
+After satisfactory completion of inspections and upon receipt of fees as set forth in the Fee Subtitle, SMC Title 22, Subtitle IX, Permit Fees, the code official shall issue a Certificate of Inspection.
+Inspectors conducting in-service inspections must have current IS Commissions issued by the National Board.
+Inspectors are required to be either City inspectors or insurance company inspectors. - 5.2 In-service inspection.
+In-service inspections are conducted in accordance with the current edition of the NBIC, Part 2.
+The code official shall keep a complete record of the type, dimensions, maximum allowable working pressure, age, condition, location, and date of the last recorded internal and external inspections of all boilers and pressure vessels regulated by this code. - 5.2.1 Exemptions from in-service inspection.
+The following boilers, pressure vessels, and other equipment shall not be required to comply with in-service inspection requirements, provided that they do not contain lethal substances: - 1.
+Portable.

-1. Portable.
 Portable unfired pressure vessels subject to regular inspection by the State of Washington (chapter 70.79 RCW).